beulahkr/about-me/README.md

 Hello there! 👋 I'm Beulah, and I'm excited to introduce myself to you.
 Here's a little bit about me:

 - 🌍 I'm based in Cape Town, and I'm passionate about coding and computers.
-- 🎓 I recently graduated from CodeSpace Academy.
-- 🌱 I'm constantly learning and exploring my interests in computer science.
+- I am learning Typescript at the moment.
 - 🚀 I enjoy making art, and it provides me with a creative outlet outside of work.
 - ✍️ In my free time, I like to deep dive into Wikipedia and go for long walks.